snotskie/ttrpg/md/index.md

 You play this game with three sets of dice:

 - Your Stat Dice, representing your general capabilities.
-You will likely need $2d4$, $2d6$, $2d8$, and $2d10$ over the course of the game
+You will likely need $2d4$, $2d6$, $2d8$, and $2d10$ over the course of the game.
 - Your pool of Blessing Dice, which are spent to activate different Abilities.
-Your GM will likely provide this, either as a pool of several small $d6$ or as a deck of cards only containing several copies of the numbers $1$ through $6$
+Your GM will likely provide this, either as a pool of several small $d6$ or as a deck of cards only containing several copies of the numbers $1$ through $6$.
 - Any special dice used within the rules of your Abilities, if any.
 You may use your same Stat Dice, or carry a few extra dice as used by your Abilities.
-Most common is a $dc2$, so a few extra $d4$ will likely do the trick
+Most common is a $dc2$, so a few extra $d4$ will likely do the trick.

 ### Blessing Dice